 Since our inception, we have devoted substantially all our resources to research and development efforts relating to our EEV Platform, advancing development of our portfolio of programs and general and administrative support for these operations, including raising capital.
-To date, we have financed our operations primarily through the sales of our preferred stock, and most recently, with proceeds from the sale of our common stock in our initial public offering (IPO).
-In November 2021, we completed our IPO pursuant to which we issued and sold 10,436,250 shares of our common stock, including 1,361,250 shares of common stock pursuant to the full exercise of the underwriters' option to purchase additional shares at a public offering price of \$20.00 per share.
-We received aggregate net proceeds from our IPO of \$190.7 million after deducting underwriting discounts and commissions of \$14.6 million and offering expenses payable of \$3.4 million.
+To date, we have financed our operations primarily through the sales of preferred and common stock in our initial public offering (IPO).
+As of December 31, 2022 we had raised over \$400 million of gross proceeds from the sale of preferred and common stock.

 We have incurred losses since our inception.
-Our net losses were \$51.2 million and \$26.5 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$93.7 million.
+Our net losses were \$94.6 million and \$51.2 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$188.3 million.
 We expect to continue to generate operating losses and negative operating cash flows for the foreseeable future as we advance our platform and EEV therapeutic candidates into later stages of preclinical development and, if successful, clinical development.
 We will not generate any revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for one or more therapeutic candidates, if ever.
 If we obtain regulatory approval for any therapeutic candidates, we expect to incur significant expenses related to developing our internal commercialization capability to support product sales, marketing and distribution.